100 Sights in Krakow, Poland (with Map and Images)

 The House under the Cross is a building at 21 Szpitalna Street in Kraków.
 Originally the seat of St. Roch's Hospital and the chapel of the same name, it now houses the Centre for the Interpretation of the Intangible Heritage of Krakow of the Historical Museum of the City of Krakow.

-Wikipedia: Dom pod Krzyżem w Krakowie (PL), Website
+Wikipedia: Dom pod Krzyżem w Krakowie (PL)

-41. Hujowa Górka
+59. Hujowa Górka

 Show sight on map

-Hujowa Górka is a place near the site of Kraków-Płaszów concentration camp, where in April 1944 the Germans exhumed and incinerated the bodies of around ten thousand previously killed Jews, to hide the evidence of the crime before retreating from the area.
+Hujowa Górka is a place near the site of Kraków-Płaszów concentration camp, where in April 1944 the Nazis exhumed and incinerated the bodies of around ten thousand previously killed Jews, to hide the evidence of the crime before retreating from the area.
 The place took its name from the surname of Unterscharführer Albert Hujar who committed and directed the executions.
 It is also a mockery of Hujar's surname, which is pronounced similarly to a vulgar Polish language expression for "penis", hence the name is Polish for "Prick Hill", because it could be seen from almost any part of the camp.
 Before World War II, an old Austrian fortification of the 19th century, dismantled in the 1930s, had been located on a hill.
 After destroying the fort, a large hexagonal pit remained here, with a circumference of up to 50 meters and a depth of up to 5 meters.

 Wikipedia: Hujowa Górka (EN)

-42. Teatr Łaźnia Nowa
+61. Teatr Łaźnia Nowa

 Show sight on map